bladesav/sEMG-CNNTransformer/docs/README.txt

 - A CNN-Transformer Model for Extracting Hand Gesture Inforamtion from sEMG Signals -
 -------------------------------------------------------------------------------------

-Place both sEMG-CNNTransformer and newENV folders in the 'projects' folder of CC directory.
+Place sEMG-CNNTransformer folder in the 'projects' folder of CC directory.

+*IMPORTANT*: In order to successfully run the code, two steps must be taken:

+1. In the sEMG-CNNTransformer folder, create a new virtual environment 'newENV' (virtualenv --no-download newENV); source this environment and install all the requirements in 'requirements.txt'.

+2. Due to disk quota issues, the zipped Ninapro DB2 files could not be added from http://ninapro.hevs.ch/data2; download the zipped data for each subject from the website and place in data/zipped folder.
+Extraction can be done with the preprocessing code (see src/data_preprocess/preprocess_main.py).

 Preprocessing can be run by calling 'run_preprocess.bash'; see 'preprocess_main.py' for details about additional arguments that can be added to the file call in bash script.